Feyerabend/bb/workbook/ch01/README.md

 - Objective: Compare efficiency and accuracy in different numerical systems by conducting a study.
-For instance, measure memory usage or computational speed for calculations in different formats (e.g., binary vs. BCD vs. floating-point) and analyze which is most efficient for specific types of calculations.
+For instance, measure memory usage or computational speed for calculations in different formats (e.g., binary vs. BCD vs. floating-point) and analyse which is most efficient for specific types of calculations.

 - Challenge: Research a use case (e.g., financial software, scientific computation, or graphics) and determine which number system or representation is best suited